NCAR/DART/models/bgrid_solo/fms_src/shared/diag_manager/diag_table_tk.rst

 .. container::

-   The script diag_table_tk is a GUI written in Perl/Tk for building diagnostics tables, which are used by the :doc:`./models/bgrid_solo/fms_src/shared/diag_manager/diag_manager` for run-time specification of diagnostics.
+   The script diag_table_tk is a GUI written in Perl/Tk for building diagnostics tables, which are used by the :doc:`diag_manager` for run-time specification of diagnostics.

 .. container::